ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

-⏰⏰⏰ Reschedule due to The Enhancement Meeting -- Tuesday September 13th game starts at 1:00 and finishes at about 3:00 ⏰⏰⏰

 👏👏👏 Please be kind to your opponents, the robots and your partners too! 👏👏👏

 📃📃📃 Convention cards -- please use 'em! 📃📃📃